MUSIC AT NEW PHILADELPHIA MORAVIAN CHURCH

 The records kept by the early Moravian settlers in Forsyth County record the arrival of a shipment that included brass horns that were immediately put to use in the Bethabara community.
 New Philadelphia continues the tradition of using instrumental music as a significant part of the worship experience.
 The church band provides a prelude before the 9:00 a.m. worship service each Sunday.
 Worshipers enjoy hearing the traditional hymns of the Moravian Church as well as other more recent hymns as they arrive and are seated.
 The band also provides special music on Church Festival occasions particularly during the Christmas and Easter seasons.
 The Band is also committed to supporting funeral services of members within this and other Moravian congregations by playing music in the graveyard before, during, and after committal services.

-Band practice is held on Monday evenings at 7:00 p.m. at the church.
+Band practice is held on Monday evenings at 7:00 p.m. at the church (February through December – check the church calendar).
 Beginning and intermediate band classes are also offered Home Church on Tuesday evenings for those who might be interested in learning to play a band instrument; check the Home Moravian Church website for details.

 THE LOW BRASS ENSEMBLE